 I cannot believe that if those Americans ate their one sandwich per day on gluten free bread, their health would be deprived.
 What would we do if we didn’t get those extra fortified nutrients?!
 I’m sure we would not suffer if we ate two less pieces of “fortified” bread everyday.
 Come on…really?

 Don’t go gluten free because our “fortified” bread is keeping us alive.
 I actually like gluten free bread.
 Canyon Bakehouse makes some really great stuff.
-You should give it a try.
+Three Bakers also makes a great loaf of bread along with other quality products.
+You should check them out and give them a try.

 3. Whole wheat is a major source of fiber